 Devikra crossed ahead and cut him off.
 In her sweetest voice, she said, “I’m sorry about what happened in Home, dear.”

 “Don’t,” Roman warned.
 “Don’t talk to me like that.”

-“Like I’m still your pet.”
+“Like I’m your pet.”

 “Aleksir?
 He’s certainly better at following directions than his predecessors.”
 She levelled a flat stare at him.
 “Are you jealous?”

-“Oh, how I’ve missed your wit,” Devikra said dryly.
-Then she sighed, and her grip on Roman’s arm loosened.
+“I’ve missed your wit,” Devikra said dryly.
+Her grip on Roman’s arm loosened.
 “I really have.
 It’s been a long time.”

 Roman pulled his arm free and turned on her.
 “It’s been a long time for a reason, Dev!
 I told Aleksir that—,”